souzamarcelo/ac-scenarios/README.md

-# ac-scenarios
+# Algorithm Configuration Scenarios

-A collection of algorithm configuration scenarios.
+This repository contains a collection of algorithm configuration scenarios.

+[content will be added soon]